Amari Cooper Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Recent Performances

-- In last week's game against the Eagles, Cooper racked up five catches for 79 yards (15.8 yards per catch).
+- Against the Eagles in Week 18, Cooper racked up 79 yards on five receptions (seven targets).

-- During his last three games, Cooper has totaled 182 yards on 15 catches with two touchdowns, averaging 60.7 yards per game on 25 targets.
+- Over his last three games, Cooper has 15 catches (on 25 targets) for 182 yards and two touchdowns, averaging 60.7 yards per game.

 Cooper's Dallas Teammates